Best GPS Navigation Apps for Overlanding: Gaia vs onX vs Avenza Compared

 Gaia GPS

-Free (limited), Premium $39.99/year, Premium+ with advanced features $79.99/year
+Free version is limited.
+Premium runs $39.99/year, Premium+ with more advanced features is $79.99/year.

 Mountain road winding trail